 “A state which savagely repressed or persecuted sections of its people could not in my view be regarded as observing the rule of law, even if the transport of the persecuted minority to the concentration camp or the compulsory exposure of female children on the mountainside were the subject of detailed laws duly enacted and scrupulously observed.”

 Perhaps, but in the real world there is a whole range of imperfect human rights systems and imperfect forms of democracy (including Britain’s) between savage legalised repression and liberal utopia.
 At what point can we say an acceptable version of the rule of law kicks in?
 Can you trade away a bit of democracy but improve the poverty figures, have a bit of repression on sexual grounds but not so much racial segregation?
 Is there a way of calculating the metrics and working out what combinations of imperfect human rights and constitutional principles do constitute the rule of law and which do not?
-Bingham accepts there is not a universally agreed standard of rights and regrets, for example, that the United States’ failure to ratify the UN Convention on the Rights of the Child 1989 meant a child of 16 could be executed for murder.
+Bingham accepts there is not a universally agreed standard of rights and he regrets, for example, that the United States’ failure to ratify the UN Convention on the Rights of the Child 1989 meant a child of 16 could be executed for murder.
 But doe that mean the US doesn’t have the rule of law, or do they score higher on other areas and does that make up for it?

 ‘Legal redress should be an affordable commodity.
 That it should also be available without excessive delay is so obvious as to make any elaboration unnecessary’

 Poverty is an interesting one since neither the US nor Europe enshrines economic rights in their constitutions or the European Convention – except the right to property if you already have property.
 Should we place not too high a priority on that element of the human rights based rule of law and hope all the other elements make up for it?